WASdev/ci.docker/websphere-liberty/static-topology/gen-plugin-cfg/README.md

 # Generating a web server plug-in configuration

-The files in this directory can be used to extend an IBM WebSphere Application Server Liberty Profile image so that, once running, a web server plug-in configuration file (plugin-cfg.xml) can be generated.
+The files in this directory can be used to extend an IBM WebSphere Application Server Liberty profile image.
+Using the extended image you can generate a web server plug-in configuration file (plugin-cfg.xml).

-To build an image with this capability follow these steps:
+To build an extended image follow these steps:

 1. Clone this repository.
 2. Change to the directory `websphere-liberty/static-topology/gen-plugin-cfg`.
-3. Review the `Dockerfile` to ensure that the `FROM` command reflects in the image in your registry that you want to extend and that the paths reflect the location of your WebSphere Liberty install.
+3. Review the `Dockerfile` to ensure that the `FROM` command specifies the image that you want to extend and the paths contain the location of your WebSphere Liberty profile install.
 The default values in the file are configured to work with the `websphere-liberty` image on Docker Hub.
-3. Build the image using:
+4. Build the image using the following command:

     ```bash
     docker build -t <image-name> .